pyeventsourcing/eventsourcing/README.md

 given aggregate's `collect_events()` method and puts the pending aggregate events in an event store, with a guarantee that either all the events will be stored or none of them will be.
-It provides a `repository` which has a `get()` method that can be used to get previously saved aggregates.
-The `get()` method is called with an aggregate ID, retrieves stored events for an aggregate from an event store, and then reconstructs the aggregate object from its previously stored events.
+It provides a `repository` which has a `get()` method that can be used to obtain previously saved aggregates.
+The `get()` method is called with an aggregate ID.
+It retrieves stored events for an aggregate from an event store, then reconstructs the aggregate object from its previously stored events, and then returns the reconstructed aggregate object to the caller.

 The `Application` class also has a `log` object which can be used to get all the aggregate events that have been stored across all the aggregates of an application,